 - New technologies and the exercise of political voice.
 This research has documented, and sought to explain, the use of new communication technologies in politics and the emergence of a self-expressive political culture in the UK and other democracies.

-James teaches across a range of undergraduate and post-graduate modules and supervises a number of PhD students.
-At the undergraduate level he is involved in teaching on the core modules of the Department’s BSc Communication and Media Studies as well as providing options on global media, and political communication.
+James teaches across a range of undergraduate and postgraduate modules and supervises a number of PhD students.
+At the undergraduate level he is involved in teaching on the core modules of BSc Media and Communication, as well as providing options on global media, and political communication.
 At postgraduate level he teaches options on citizenship and communication and global communication.
 James is committed to excellence and innovation in teaching and is a fully accredited registered member of the Higher Education Academy.

 James is interested in supervising PhDs that focus on a wide range of media and communication issues including: campaign communication; political participation and new communication technologies; transnational political movements and new communication technologies; personalisation of politics; impression and issue management; political public relations.